debpal/SuomiGeoData/docs/landcover.rst

 Clipped Land Cover
 --------------------
-Get the clipped land cover for the example area:
+Get the clipped land cover for the example area.

 .. code-block:: python